UBC CPD is a CACME-accredited Provider.

 - Applications from pharmaceutical, medical communications, or for-profit companies will not be accepted.

-- Mainpro+ applications for non-UBC CPD Activities, or applicants with no physician organization: please apply directly to the BC Chapter of the CFPC.
+- For Mainpro+ credits for non-UBC activities please apply directly to the BC Chapter of the CFPC

 Application Review Fees